-St. Norbert College offers a variety of study abroad programs suited to students in every field of study.
+St. Norbert College offers a variety of study abroad programs suited to students in every field of study with the exception of Nursing.
 Certain majors have a study abroad requirement (International Business & Language Area Studies, International Studies, Modern Foreign Languages, and Business Administration with a Global Concentration), but many students choose to take advantage of studying abroad even if it isn't a degree requirement.
 An advisor will help you find a program that meets your academic and personal needs.

 What types of programs are there? | top